mendix/docs-site-test/content/en/docs/studio7/_index.md

 {{% alert color="warning" %}}

 The **Studio 7 Guide** describes Mendix Studio functionality that corresponds to Mendix 7.23.7 version.
-For details on the latest functionality and features, see the .
+For details on the latest functionality and features, see the [Studio 8 Guide](/releasenotes/studio/).

 {{% /alert %}}